-Architecture 101: Prairie Style
+Architecture 101: Prairie Style Homes

 The Prairie architectural style originated in the early 20th century in Chicago, when a group of architects dreamt of breaking away from the typical, European-influenced architecture in America.
 Instead, they wanted to create their own architectural style suitable to the American Midwest.
 This driven group of architects attracted the likes of Frank Lloyd Wright and Louis H. Sullivan and earned the name “Prairie School” by historians.
 Most Prairie homes were built between 1905 and 1915, as the style went out of fashion shortly after World War I.

-Identifying Prairie Homes
+Identifying Prairie Style Homes

 While there are numerous variations of Prairie homes, there are several key elements that can help identify this style.
-In general—when determining whether a home is Prairie style—you should look for the following features:
+In general, when determining whether a home is Prairie style, you should look for the following features:

 • Two stories, with one-story wings or porches that extend the length of the house